wpernath/quarkus-simple/README.md

 To build this example locally, you should also have installed:

 - kustomize
-- skopeo (to copy the image to quay.io/dockerhub)
 - maven
 - docker for desktop
 - helm sdk